-At this time, all Unified and Para events are considered "open events".
-This means, for example that only one set of medals will be awarded in the male category for an event even if there are athletes from more than one age category competing.
+Medals will be awarded for each event and classification, but not per age category.
+This means, for example, only one set of medals will be awarded in the male category for an event even if there are athletes from more than one age category competing.
 As noted in #12, once it is determined that there are sufficient athletes competing in each category, consideration will be given to separating the athletes into age categories for both medals and points scoring.